Lilac

 The Room and the Counter

-The champagne cart, which delivers tableside-prepared bubbly cocktails served in signature flutes, is the kind of service gesture that functions as both a theatrical moment and a rhythm-setter for the meal's tone.
-It positions the room as occasion dining rather than casual frequenter territory.
+The champagne cart, which delivers tableside-prepared bubbly cocktails served in signature flutes, adds a theatrical rhythm to the meal's tone.

 Planning a Visit